fonnesbeck/git_tutorial/git.md

 $ git status
 ```

-...it tells us that a file it already knows about has been modified:
+...it tells us that a file it already knows about has been **modified**:

 ```
 On branch master